1itvinka/anastasiya.dev/content/blog/names/index.md

 #### 6. Avoid Mental Mapping

-In most cases a single letter name is a poor choice.
+In most cases, a single letter name is a poor choice.
 The only exception is a loop counter if its scope is very small.

 Bad: